yaddran/brackets-occurrences-marker/README.md

 The extension has its own preferences dialog.
 Go to (Edit -> Occurrences Marker Preferences).
 You can enable/disable the extension, exclude certain file types, choose marking mode and setup how to mark the occurrences.

 Selected text is marked at once.
-Marking the word under cursor is delayed to allow normal editing.
+Marking the word under cursor can be delayed to allow normal editing.